Animal Hands: Debut EP (2013)

 Animal Hands released their self-titled EP at Cherry Bar located on ACDC Lane in Melbourne on 19 April 2013.
 The EP was recorded at Birdland Studios in Prahran with prestigious producer Lindsay Gravina (Rowland.S Howard, Magic Dirt).
+The cover art for the EP features artwork titled "Transmutation operation" by Lucy Hardie.

 The EP featured a cover track written by Matt Johnson (The The) that was described as possessing "passion and emotion by the bucket load.
 The rhythm is less rigid and allows for guitar layering without getting besieged by arrogance.
-Deep warbling bass notes are the perfect foil for the vocals – which have eerie, murmuring undertones comparable to The Kills- Review Undercover FM/NEWS.
-Music reviewer Ali Speers also agreed 'This Is the Day' was a stand out cover, the bands "Garage, grunge sounds working in juxtaposition to front woman Danielle Whalebone's crooning vocals, a great combination" -Speers review Tone Deaf Magazine.
+Deep warbling bass notes are the perfect foil for the vocals – which have eerie, murmuring undertones comparable to The Kills" (review Undercover FM/NEWS).
+Music reviewer Ali Speers of Tone Deaf agreed "This Is the Day" was a stand-out cover, the band's "Garage, grunge sounds working in juxtaposition to front woman Danielle Whalebone's crooning vocals, a great combination".
 "The opening track, 'Defiance' emphasises Whalebone's ability to switch between a sweet as sugar voice and a growl that you wouldn't wanna fuck with.
 'Paper Crown' shows all the self-abandonment of a punk rocker.
-The striking cover art also deserves a mention, it is both morbid and beautiful much like the music."- Lawler, review The Dwarf Magazine.
-The cover art for the EP features artwork titled “Transmutation operation” by Lucy Hardie.
+The striking cover art also deserves a mention, it is both morbid and beautiful much like the music."
+(Lawler, review The Dwarf Magazine).

 The first track on the Animal Hands EP 'Defiance' received airplay on radio station RRR 102.7 FM and LA talk back radio.
-It climbed Australias Triple J Unearthed charts.
-Inspiring anyone who longed for the grunge sound of the nineties to have a listen to "Danielle's deep beautiful voice"- Brummert, review OX-Magazine.
+It climbed Australia's Triple J Unearthed charts, "inspiring anyone who longed for the grunge sound of the nineties to have a listen to "Danielle's deep beautiful voice" (Brummert, review OX-Magazine).